Thought leadership

 Executive Summary

-Battery digital twins for electric vehicles integrate electrical, thermal, and operational data to provide deeper insight into battery performance and health.
-By combining real‑time telemetry with physics models and AI, these advanced models can help manufacturers identify emerging trends, optimize maintenance strategies, and improve fleet reliability.
+Battery digital twins for electric vehicles integrate electrical, thermal, operational, and diagnostic data to provide deeper insight into battery performance, safety and long-term health.
+Combining real‑time telemetry with physics-based models and AI-enabled analytics, digital twins can help manufacturers refine design tradeoffs and develop preventive maintenance strategies that improve fleet reliability.
 When grounded in multidisciplinary science and engineering expertise, EV battery digital twins have the potential to deliver more accurate predictions and actionable insights — uniting data science with first principles and domain knowledge.

 How can digital twins enhance EV battery monitoring, reliability, and predictive maintenance?

-Today's electric vehicle battery packs can contain hundreds of cells, each exhibiting distinct degradation behavior shaped by temperature, charging patterns, road conditions, manufacturing variability, and environmental exposure.
-Traditional battery management systems (BMSs) continuously collect high‑frequency data to support real‑time safety controls, but the volume and complexity of this data can make it difficult to extract longer‑term insight.
-As a result, many EV teams struggle to identify long-term performance trends, detect subtle precursors to failure, or contextualize edge cases across an entire fleet.
+Today's electric vehicle battery packs can contain thousands of cells that may exhibit distinct degradation behavior influenced by temperature, charging patterns, road conditions, manufacturing variability, pack architecture, and environmental exposure.
+Battery management systems (BMSs) continuously collect data to support real-time monitoring and control.
+The volume, variability, and limited observability of this data can make it difficult to extract longer-term insight into battery aging and performance.
+As a result, it becomes a challenge for many EV teams to identify performance trends, detect subtle precursors to failure, or contextualize edge cases across an entire fleet.

-EV manufacturers are increasingly seeking capabilities that go beyond basic monitoring to deliver meaningful insight into battery behavior — enabling earlier safety concerns and warranty risks to be identified before they manifest as failures in the field.
-Battery digital twins present a new frontier of possibility.
-By creating continuously updated, data‑driven representations of real battery systems that integrate operational telemetry with physics models and sound engineering principles, digital twins can enhance monitoring across the battery lifecycle, providing deeper visibility into performance and reliability.
+EV manufacturers are increasingly seeking methods that go beyond advanced monitoring and control to deliver meaningful battery diagnostics, enabling earlier safety and reliability concerns and identifying warranty risks before they manifest as failures in the field.
+Battery digital twins offer a potential pathway.
+By leveraging telemetry data, physics-based models, and sound engineering principles, digital twins can support the development of more accurate diagnostics and state estimation models, creating opportunities to improve battery safety, reliability, and lifecycle performance.

 What challenges do traditional BMSs face?

-While traditional BMSs are calibrated to enforce safe operating limits, they are typically configured using fixed models and thresholds that may not fully capture how degradation mechanisms evolve over time or differ across chemistries and manufacturing vintages.
-They may miss degradation signals hidden in high-volume data streams or suffer from interruptions in telemetry.
+While many BMSs are designed to enforce safe operating limits, they are typically optimized for real-time control using onboard measurements, calibrated thresholds, and embedded estimation logic.
+These approaches can be challenged by degradation behaviors across different chemistries, usage patterns, and manufacturing variability.
+As a result, early degradation signals may be difficult to distinguish from normal operating variability, particularly within high-volume data streams or when telemetry is incomplete.
 For example, real-world telematics data across more than 22,700 EVs reveal an average battery capacity degradation rate of about 2.3% per year, but that rate can double with high-power DC fast-charging, illustrating how use patterns and stressors can challenge fixed threshold approaches to degradation monitoring.

-Traditional BMSs may also offer limited capability to assess the scope of impact of failure across a fleet.
+Battery diagnostics in the BMS may also offer the capability to assess the scope of impact of failure across a fleet.
 In some EV recalls, while the BMS responded to unsafe conditions, it may have benefited from capabilities to identify anomalies early or determine which specific vehicles or battery packs in the field were affected.

 How can digital twins provide better battery insights?